Hall, Purdy lead No. 23 Iowa State to 52-22 romp over Kansas

-LAWRENCE, Kan.
-(AP) — Breece Hall matched a career high with 185 yards rushing and two touchdowns, Brock Purdy threw two TD passes and had another score on the ground and No. 23 Iowa State coasted to a 52-22 victory over winless Kansas on Saturday.
+The Cyclones’ standout matched a career high with 185 yards rushing and two touchdowns, including a 58-yarder in the second half, and added three catches out of the backfield in helping Iowa State to a 52-22 victory on Saturday.

-Purdy finished with 239 yards passing and Kene Nwangwu also hit the end zone for the Cyclones (4-2, 4-1 Big 12), who bounced back from a tough loss to No. 6 Oklahoma State by beating the Jayhawks for the sixth straight time.
+Brock Purdy added 239 yards passing with two touchdowns through the air and another on the ground, and Kene Nwangwu also reached the end zone for the Cyclones (4-2, 4-1 Big 12), who bounced back from a tough loss to sixth-ranked Oklahoma State by beating the Jayhawks for the sixth straight time.

+“I think we’re growing,” Iowa State coach Matt Campbell said, “and the reality is we’re heading into November, so as shocking as that is, just feeling — it’s not a normal season.
+I can’t believe we’re almost in November.
+I’m excited and proud of our kids where we are, but I know the daunting task of ‘we’ve been here and we know what’s to come.’”

 The only bright spot for Kansas (0-6, 0-5) came on a 100-yard kickoff return by Kenny Logan in the second half.
 Otherwise, quarterback Jalon Daniels and the rest of the offense was woefully inept, the defense gave up gobs of yards on the ground and the special teams missed a short field goal and nearly surrendered a kick-return touchdown.

-Daniels was just 16 of 29 for 165 yards with an interception and a touchdown run.
+Daniels was just 16 of 29 for 165 yards with an interception and a touchdown run before leaving with a tweaked ankle.

+“I just told them: ‘Hey, listen, I want to put this team together.
+I want your help,’” Jayhawks coach Les Miles said, “but I think it gets done and I think it gets done this year, and the thing we have to work against is those guys thinking because I’m in pain I’m going to inflict negative talk, and that’s on every team in America today — good team and bad — but it just gets a little more amplified when you’re looking for your first win.”

+It didn’t help the Jayhawks’ cause that they were missing numerous players to injuries, COVID-19 protocols and opt-outs, including starting linebackers Denzel Feaster and Dru Prox and three of their top six wide receivers.

 The first three TDs of the game were scored into a brisk wind out of the south, but the Cyclones finally took control going the other way at the end of the first half.
 They converted four consecutive third downs, three of them through the air, and the last a short touchdown toss from Purdy to Charlie Kolar that made it 20-7 at the break.